Have a burning question about The Kids’ Castle? Maybe you will find your answer here.

 Please see the Fees and Payments page for more information.

 What do I do if my child can’t attend OSHC?

-If your child is booked in for a session at OSHC, you must notify the centre if your child cannot attend, by either logging in to the webserver & marking them away or letting the centre know to avoid unnecessary confusion & concern.
+If your child is booked in for a session at OSHC, you must notify the centre if your child cannot attend, by either marking them away on the Xplor app or letting the centre know to avoid unnecessary confusion & concern.
 Verbal messages from the children will not be accepted.

 If the centre is not notified of a child’s absence prior to the commencement of a session, a non-notification fee of $10 will be charged.